It doesn't matter how awesome your e-book is if no one can download it.

 They provide landing pages and pop-ups geared at turning traffic into revenue for your business.
 Unbounce comes with over 100 templates that you can easily customize in their drag-and-drop editor.
 All their templates also work with WordPress.

-Although powerful, Unbounce starts at $80 per month, and charges you based on the number of conversions you receive on your pages.
-For growing companies, this can add up quickly as you generate more leads off your content offers.
+Cons: Although powerful, Unbounce charges you based on the number of conversions you receive on your pages.
+For growing companies, this can add up quickly as you generate more leads from your content offers.

 They've built out a full suite of marketing tools that helps small businesses get up and running with their digital marketing efforts.
 Their landing page builder works alongside their ads, email, and social media tools.

-Additionally, their drag-and-drop editor is easy to use and lets you create beautiful landing pages that match your brand.
+Pros: Their drag-and-drop editor is easy to use and lets you create beautiful on-brand landing pages in minutes.

-You can get started with Mailchimp's landing page tool for free, and upgrade to their paid tier to start collaborating with your teammates, get access to more templates, or start optimizing your campaigns.
+Cons: You may need to upgrade to their paid tier to start collaborating with your teammates, get access to more templates, or start optimizing your campaigns.

 Clickfunnels is a landing page builder and marketing automation tool focused on the sales audience.